Tin City is Paso Robles’ newest and hottest wine tasting destination

 Winemaker and owner Aaron Jackson has been producing wine under his own label since 2002 after graduating high school in nearby Cambria.
 Also a graduate of Cal Poly, Jackson has studied wine making all over the world since then.
 Jackson uses his vast wine making knowledge to produce truly aromatic and balanced high-end wines.
 Aaron Wines are produced with fruit grown locally in the Westside districts of Willow Creek, Adelaida, and Templeton Gap.
 “Vineyards in these areas produce captivating terroir, low yields (<2 tons/acre), meticulous farming, minimal irrigation, and a holistic respect for the land,” says Jackson.
 Tasting includes vintages produced with Pinot Noir, Viognier, Pinot Gris and Riesling varietals.

 BarrelHouse Brewing Company offers beer tastings daily in Tin City.
-Tours are held Friday through Sunday starting at 2 p.m.
-Tours will fill up, please arrive early and check in at the bar to secure your spot.
 Barrelhouse Brewing Company is located at 3055 Limestone Way in Paso Robles, call (805) 296-1128.

 One of the most alluring places to taste is Desparada Wines located off Limestone Way.
 Female owner and winemaker, Vailia Esh, describes her life as “working, loving and living in wine” and has produced a variety of high-end wines with goddess inspiration found across her wine labels and vintage names.
 Desperada’s interior is beautifully designed with locally crafted tables and decor handcrafted by local lifelong fine woodworker, Quill Chase.
 The winery also hosts events and dinners throughout the year in which Esh invites Wine Club members, using handwritten invitations, to dine in the winery and enjoy a variety of her vintages.

-Bret Urness, winemaker and “jack of all trades” for his fledgling label, Levo, opened at new tasting room in Tin City earlier this year.
+Bret Urness, winemaker and “jack of all trades” for his fledgling label, Levo, opened a new tasting room in Tin City in 2016.
 Urness is a Garagiste-style winemaker currently producing under 1000 cases.
 He is one of many young, cutting-edge winemakers who have taken up residence in the burgeoning Tin City tasting complex in Paso Robles.
 Urness has received praise and 90+ point scores on several wines from Josh Raynolds of Antonio Galloni’s Vinous Media.

 Bill and Kim Powell founded Powell Mountain Cellars in 2010.
 Bill Powell studied viticulture primarily focusing on perfecting individual varietals and blends from Rhone- and Bordeaux-style grape varietals from many viticulture regions across the state of California.
 Today, he works with those same varietals that the Powells describe as both “elegant and bold, and concentrated in flavor.”
 Powell Mountain Cellars grows six varietals on six acres, producing an average of 1,100 cases each year at this very small and personal winery.